 Coronavirus Advice & Information

-This page has been set up to share information and advice related to the Coronavirus outbreak.
-Please take note of the following as you can help to slow the spread of Cornavirus by ensuring you and your children follow these general principles to stop the spread of the respiratory virus:
+Please also take note of the following as you can help to slow the spread of Covid by ensuring you and your children follow these general principles to stop the spread of the respiratory virus:

 Do not go to a GP surgery, pharmacy or hospital.
 You do not need to contact 111 to tell them you're staying at home.

 Home isn’t always a safe place.
-Schools closing could put some children at greater risk of abuse and neglect and that’s why we’re supporting the NSPCC.
+The closure of schools could put some children at greater risk of abuse and neglect and that’s why we’re supporting the NSPCC.
 If you’re worried about a child or young person, or if you notice that something just doesn’t seem right, the @NSPCC is here.
 You can talk to their helpline team who offer free support and guidance on 0808 800 5000 (8am-10pm Mon-Fri / 9am-6pm weekends) or you can email email@example.com 24/7.